top of page

 The specific duty owed by a premises owner or occupier to the claimant in a premises liability case depends on the classification at the time the injury occurred.
 Visitors are classified as: licensees, invitees, or trespassers.
 If you have been injured on the premises of a third party, you should (1) get help, (2) take photographs of the area where the injury occurred, (3) obtain contact information including phone and email from any witness, (4) seek medical assistance, and (5) document everything.

-If you or a loved one sustained an injury or death on the premises of a third-party, call Collum Law Firm.
-Joshua Collum and our team have successfully handled many types of premises liability claims.
+If you or a loved one sustained an injury or death on the premises of a third-party, call Collum Law Firm today.
+Joshua Collum has successfully handled many types of premises liability claims.
 We know how to investigate and prove these claims.
-Have confidence in attorneys that care – call Collum.
+Have confidence in attorneys that care about you and care about your case like it was our own.